Trash Bash Community CleanupRegister now!

 Where: Choose from the sites listed or your favorite spot

 How: Register your team online.
 But hurry, while your favorite spot is still available!
-Or stop by the Lakeview Room in City Park on Cleanup Day and join a team or pick a site.
+Or stop by the Lakeview Room in City Park on Cleanup Day.

-If you are cleaning up prior to April 22, leave bags beside the garage at the Clear Lake Parks and Recreation office and leave a message @ 357-7010 to let them know.
-Please limit the weight to fewer than 40 lbs. and double bag if necessary (the same as your weekly garbage removal).
-No lawn bags will be picked up, as those can be disposed of at the yard waste site.
+If you are cleaning up prior to April 21, leave bags beside the garage at the Clear Lake Parks and Recreation Office, 800 1st Ave.
+S., and leave a message @ 357-7010 to let them know.
+Please limit the weight to fewer than 40 lbs. and double bag if necessary.
+Or, just dump your bags in the dumpster at City Park on the 21st.

 - CL Tel